CodeYourFuture/immersive-go-course/docker-cloud/README.md

 # Docker & Cloud Deployment

 In this project, you'll build a simple Go server application and Dockerise it to run within a container.
-You'll write tests that run against the container, and then build GitHub actions automate continuous testing and release of the application.
+You'll write tests that run against the container, and then build GitHub actions to automate continuous testing and release of the application.
 You'll then run it in the cloud by pushing the container image to Amazon AWS Elastic Container Repository, and then launch it in Amazon AWS Elastic Container Service using the user interface.

 > ⚠️ This project requires you to have access to an Amazon AWS account, with permissions to configure ECS, ECR, Fargate, and Elastic Load Balancing.
 Ask on CYF Slack for help with that.

 Learning objectives:

-- Det up Docker locally
+- Set up Docker locally
 - `Dockerfile` syntax & how to containerise an application
 - Run applications locally using Docker
 - Push container images to a repository ([ECR](https://aws.amazon.com/ecr/))